Phantom Mirage from Axion Dark Energy: Axion landscape

 In Fig \ref{fig:BAO_examplemasses}, we show the comparison to BAO distance measures.
 Again the two cases fit BAO comparably well but notice that the fits are also comparable to baseline $\Lambda$CDM, especially for $z>0.5$ where the data are the most constraining.
 In particular around $z\sim 0.8$ all three models overpredict $\DMeff/\rd$ by around a percent.
 This is a consequence of the high redshift tension between BAO and CMB given the calibration of $\rd$ provided by the latter and its inference of $\Dstar$, the distance to recombination at $z_*$, through the precise measurement of $\theta_*$, the angular size of the sound horizon.
 Axions and more generally thawing dark energy models cannot efficiently change $\Dstar-\DMeff=\int_{0.8}^{z_*} dz/H(z)$ in a flat universe.

-The CMB calibration of $\rd$ is increasingly driven by CMB lensing measurements as ground based data improve.
+The CMB calibration of $\rd$ is increasingly impacted by CMB lensing measurements as ground based data improve.
 In Fig.~\ref{fig:Clphiphi_examplemasses}, we show the comparison of the models to the data for the CMB lensing power spectrum $\clpp$ relative to the fiducial model.
-Even in the fiducial model the lensing amplitude is slightly low compared with the data for the reconstruction and smoothing of the acoustic peaks (see e.g. \cite{SPT-3G:2024atg} for a recent $A_L$ rescaling type assessment).
 Notice that with SN+BAO+CMB, all three best fit curves further underpredict lensing relative to the fiducial model and are a slightly worse fit to the data.
 This is again the consequence of the compromise between the BAO and CMB data.
+In fact, in the fiducial model the lensing amplitude is itself slightly low compared with additional SPT lensing data that is not included here which would only strengthen this conclusion (see e.g.~\cite{SPT-3G:2024atg} for a recent $A_L$ rescaling type assessment).

-On the CMB side, to fit the amplitude of the lensing power spectrum and the amplitude and smoothing of the acoustic peaks simultaneously, the cold dark matter $\Omega_c h^2$ must remain relatively high and $\rd$ relatively low.
+On the CMB side, to fit the acoustic peaks and the amplitude of the lensing power spectrum, the cold dark matter $\Omega_c h^2$ must remain relatively high and $\rd$ relatively low.
 This parameter also controls the BAO vs.\ CMB distances $\Dstar-\DMeff$, with BAO measurements favoring the lower $\Omega_c h^2$.
 The lack of freedom to adjust these relationships causes the tension between the BAO and CMB data.

 We can see this directly in Fig.~\ref{fig:posterior_miragemass_tension}.
 Here we show the posterior constraints for $f_\de, \DMeff/\rd,\rd$ for $\Lambda$CDM vs.~axions with $\lgm = -32.5$.
 In $\Lambda$CDM, the tension between the CMB and BAO distance measures appears as a preference for high $\DMeff/\rd$ and low $\rd$ in the former vs.\ low $\DMeff/\rd$ in the latter.
 Adding in SN to the CMB, while still consistent in $\Lambda$CDM, makes the tension worse.
-This is the well known SN+BAO discrepancy in $\Omega_m$ and BAO+CMB shift in $H_0 r_d$ but phrased more directly in terms of quantities relevant to BAO and hence in a more model independent fashion that is useful for dynamical dark energy as well.
+This is the well known SN+BAO discrepancy in $\Omega_m$ and BAO+CMB shift in $H_0 \rd$ but phrased more directly in terms of quantities relevant to BAO and hence in a more model independent fashion that is useful for dynamical dark energy as well.

 When BAO are added to SN+CMB, $\DMeff/\rd$ and $\rd$ are pushed to the extremes of what is allowed by the latter, reflecting the tension in the data sets.
 On the other hand the improvement from better fitting the SN is enough to place $f_\de=0$ outside the $95\%$ CL regions.